Purna760/Stock-Price-Prediction/README.md

-# 📈 Live Stock Price Predictor
+# 📈 Stock Price Predictor

 A sophisticated web application that provides real-time stock analysis and price predictions using machine learning.
 Built with Streamlit and deployed on Streamlit Community Cloud.